About

 By respecting the need for empirical work, the projects situated in the CE2 Lab are committed to applied outcomes that benefit society more broadly, starting here in Canada.

-Funding for the lab infrastructure provided by:
+Funding for the lab infrastructure is provided by: